-This post is probably the one that has changed the most since I wrote it.
+This post on the meal itself for Common Eating, is probably the one that has changed the most since I wrote it.
 I originally thought that I wouldn’t bother with any textbook.
 However, I think I’m going to add a cookbook to the list.
 Not just any cookbook, but the More with Less cookbook.
 This cookbook is the greatest contribution of Mennonites to the world, well, greatest after Pioneer Farmers Sausage, and Shmaunt Fat.

 I also think that I will need to provide material to point students on the best ways to purchase food for large groups of people.
 I often find that when I’ve shopped and thought that I might not have enough food, that the opposite is true and that I’ve purchased a fair bit more than I need.

 Since my last post I’ve also come across another cookbook that may be helpful to have around.
 It’s called Volume, and it’s published by Sharon Steward, the chef for Manitoba Pioneer Camp.
 Although the volume quantities are larger than what might be needed for the class, cutting the recipes in four should be fairly simple.